9 Branching and GithHub Team Workflow

 • If you have an open file that exists in the branch, it will switch to that version of the file.

-• If you have an open file that does not exist in the new branch, RStudio will ask you to close it since the directory “no longer exists” - you are on a different branch.
+• If you have an open file that does not exist in the new branch, RStudio will ask you to close it since the directory “no longer exists”.

-1. Ensure your branch is up to date with the main with git merge main.
+1. If your branch is not new, ensure your branch is up to date with main with git merge main.

-• This will update your current branch with any code changes (perhaps from other branches) from the local main branch.
+• This will update your current branch with any code changes from the local main.

-• If there are not changes it will tell you Already up to date.
+• If there are no changes it will tell you Already up to date.

 • If you have an open file, it will update it with any changes from the Main file.